RobertoTjesse/Lowest-Astronomical-Tide/README.md

 2. Connect to your localhost and database

-3. Right click on PostGIS and select >Add to canvas to the new study areas
+3. Right click on the created table and select >Add to canvas to the new study areas

 4. Export as CSV/xyz